HC dismisses lawsuit filed by Juhi Chawla against 5G network technology, imposes cost of Rs 20 lakh | Law-Order

 On the judge's directions the person was repeatedly removed from the hearing, but he kept on joining with different names and started singing till the time the proceedings were locked.

+The court said the observations made by Justice Rajiv Sahai Endlaw of the high court in one of the cases that ‘This is a classic textbook case of, how not to draft a plaint, which should be taught in law colleges and to young lawyers so that such bloopers in drafting of pleadings, damaging to one’s own client, are avoided’ is fully applicable to the present case.

-The detailed judgement is awaited but after its pronouncement Chawla's counsel sought a stay on the verdict for filing an appeal against it which was outrightly denied by the court.
+After pronouncement of the order, Chawla's counsel sought a stay on the verdict for filing an appeal against it which was outrightly denied by the court.
 Advocate Deepak Khosla, appearing for the actress and others, questioned the imposition of cost contending that it was without any legal basis and attempted to show a Supreme Court' verdict.

 “No case is made out for granting permission to institute the suit… or to sue in representative capacity as the suit is defective and not maintainable.
 The plaint is stuffed with unnecessary, scandalous and frivolous averments,” it said.